HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## System Control Instructions

 The system control instruction group contains instruction used to manage CPU hardware components such as the TLB als well as instructions to manage the virtual memory subsystem.
-Most if the instructions found in this group require that the processor runs in privileged mode.
+Most of the instructions found in this group require that the processor runs in privileged mode.

 The **MR** instructions is used to transfer data to and from a segment register or a control register.
 The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status word.